Oblique transition in hypersonic double-wedge flow: Nonlinear interactions of oblique waves

-As described in \S~\ref{sec:svd}, the left and right singular vectors of the frequency response provide orthonormal bases of input and output spaces that can be used to study responses of the double-wedge flow to external excitations.
-In particular, the streaks resulting from weakly nonlinear interactions of oblique waves (cf.\ equation~\eqref{eq:q^(2)}) can be represented using SVD of the resolvent associated with the linearized system~\eqref{eq:SScomp} at $\omega = 0$,
+As described in \S~\ref{sec:svd}, the left and right singular function of the frequency response operator provide orthonormal bases of input and output spaces that can be used to study responses of the double-wedge flow to external excitations.
+In particular, \tc{black}{$\cO (\epsilon^{2})$ steady} streaks resulting from weakly nonlinear interactions of \tc{black}{$\cO (\epsilon)$ unsteady} oblique waves (cf.\ equation~\eqref{eq:q^(2)}) can be represented using SVD of the frequency response operator associated with the linearized system~\eqref{eq:SScomp} at $\omega = 0$ \tc{black}{and the spanwise wavenumber $2 \beta$},